 Nicole Willis-Grimes joined The Ferraro Group in 2006 and is the company’s director of public affairs.
 She is responsible for researching all legislative and regulatory matters, developing campaign and legislative strategies, following clients’ issues during the interim and legislative session, and representing clients before city, county and state officials.
 Ms. Willis-Grimes has also worked extensively on several political, ballot question and other statewide campaigns during her tenure with The Ferraro Group.

-Currently, Ms. Willis-Grimes represents Apple, Carfax, Dacole Company, Employers, Frias Transportation, JP Morgan Chase, Lee Bros., NV Energy, Nevada Resort Association, Saint Mary’s Regional Medical Center, and Select Management Resources.
+Currently, Ms. Willis-Grimes represents Apple, Dacole Company, Frias Transportation, JP Morgan Chase, Lee Bros., NV Energy, Nevada Resort Association, and Select Management Resources.

 On the federal level, Ms. Willis-Grimes provides ongoing research on legislation and assists in liaising between clients and the Nevada delegation in Washington, D.C.